List of Outrageous Fortune characters: Dane Harris

 Dane Harris (Barnie Duncan) went to school with Van and Munter.
 Dated Kasey in series 4 while Kasey and Munter were not dating one another anymore.
 Currently in prison due to amateur robberies of dairies with a scraper.
 Was Ted's cellmate for a brief period of time.

 Zane Gerard

-Detective Sergeant Zane Gerard (Charles Mesure) is a police detective with an unexplained vendetta against Nicky Greegan.
+Detective Sergeant Zane Gerard (Charles Mesure) is a corrupt police detective with an unexplained vendetta against Nicky Greegan.
 In series 5 he harasses Van and Munter in order to turn Van into an informant on Nicky, even though Van doesn't know anything.
 He enters into a relationship with Pascalle, who then dumps him to go back to Nicky.
 In revenge, Gerard stages a raid on the West house and begins to drag Pascalle away.
 In the series cliffhanger, Cheryl accidentally stabs him with a broken bottle and he fires his gun at her, hitting Pascalle.
 At the start of series 6 he dies from his injuries and Cheryl is charged with murder.
 During the series information emerges that Gerard had a history of harassing women and using his police powers inappropriately.
 In order to avoid this being revealed, the police agree to drop the charges against Cheryl.